francetv/node-auth-sdk/README.md

 Steps
 -----

-You need to send a request to an API, but you cannot send it directly.
+You need to send a request to an FTVEN API, but you cannot send it directly.
 There are 3 steps.

 ### Step 1: the client token

 If the token is not already saved or if it is expired, this package will automatically grab a Client Token.
 The Client Token identifies the application you are currenlty developping.
 Let's say it's called `myApplication`.

 A request is sent to `http://myapi.ftven.fr/access_token` with this header:
 ```
 'X-Ftven-Id': 'id: myApplication'